-Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator).
-Component total number of participants in this component during the period of 10-1-2023 to 9-30-2024.
-Education Programs- ELA Number and percentage of participants to obtain achieving a proficiency level at or greater than 80% based on test score upon completing the component.
-Numerator will include the number of participants who achieve the proficiency level of 80% after successfully completing this component during the period of 10-1-2023 to 9-30-2024.
+2 O 4 Methodology including the timeframes being reported (e.g. Component Outcome Measure denominator and numerator). total number of participants in this component during the period of 10-1-2023 to 9-30-2024.
+Education Programs- ELA Number and percentage of participants who obtain employment after successfully completing this component.
+Numerator will include the number of participants who obtain employment after successfully completing this component during the period of 10-1-2023 to 9-30-2024.
 Denominator will include the total number of participants in this component during the period of 10-1-2023 to 9-30-2024.
-Education Programs- High School Equivalent Education Program Number and percentage of participants to obtain their GED upon completing the component.
-Numerator will include the number of participants who obtain their GED after successfully completing component during the period of 10-1-2023 to 9-30-2024.
+Education Programs- High School Equivalent Education Program Number and percentage of participants who obtain employment after successfully completing this component.
+Numerator will include the number of participants who obtain employment after successfully completing this component during the period of 10-1-2023 to 9-30-2024.
 Denominator will include the total number of participants in this component during the period of 10-1-2023 to 9-30-2024.
-Education Programs- Career and Technical Education Number and percentage of participants who obtain a certification after successfully completing this component.
-Numerator will include the number of participants who obtain a certification after successfully completing this component. during the period of 10-1-2023 to 9-30-2024.
+Education Programs- Career and Technical Education Number and percentage of participants who obtain employment after successfully completing this component.
+Numerator will include the number of participants who obtain employment after successfully completing this component during the period of 10-1-2023 to 9-30-2024.
 Denominator will include the total number of participants in this component during the period of 10-1-2023 to 9-30-2024.